He’s the fighter with a gentle touch from the land of the Lucha Libre.

 Perez’s reputation in F1 has been built on opposite approaches to Grand Prix racing.
 On the one hand, he is a punchy combatant who wrestles his way through the pack and into the points.
 Never afraid to add a bit of spice to his on-track encounters, even his team mates don’t always escape the Mexican’s heat.

 A proud countryman, the Guadalajara gunslinger has amassed more points than any other Mexican in the history of F1.
 But Perez is yet to match his hero Pedro Rodriguez and take the chequered flag in first.
-After a spell with McLaren and links to Ferrari, Perez’s hopes of driving for a winning team rest with Racing Point for 2019.
+After a spell with McLaren and links to Ferrari, Perez’s hopes of driving for a winning team currently rest with Racing Point.

 Victories may not be assured.
 Perez working hard and racing with his heart are.